Asbury Park, New Jersey: Crime

+As of 2023, the Asbury Park Police Department has a staff of 27.
+The department is broken down into various divisions: the Traffic Safety Unit has 2 officers, the Patrol Division has 8 officers, the Office of Professional Standards & Accountability has 4 officers, the Investigative Section has 3 officers, 1 Community Relations officer, 3 School Resource Officers, and 6 department head officers.

 Public health

 Nearby hospitals include Jersey Shore University Medical Center and Monmouth Medical Center.

 From before 1990 to 2015, there were 904 reported cases of HIV/AIDS in Asbury Park.
 Additionally, there were 418 AIDS-related deaths and 73 deaths of people who had HIV (without AIDS diagnosis.)
 In 2014, there were nine new cases and 2015, eight.
 To help people living with AIDS and their caregivers, a not-for-profit foundation called The Center provides assistance with meals, housing, and transportation.

 In 2012, Asbury Park reported 6 cases of syphilis, 59 cases of gonorrhea, and 139 cases of chlamydia.

 Transportation

 Roads and highways

 As of May 2010, the city had a total of 36.20 mi of roadways, of which 33.78 mi were maintained by the municipality, 0.92 mi by Monmouth County and 1.50 mi by the New Jersey Department of Transportation.

 The main access road is Route 71 which runs north–south.
 Other roads that are accessible in neighboring communities include Route 18, Route 33, Route 35 and Route 66.
 The Garden State Parkway is at least 15 minutes away via either Routes 33 or 66.